chaosmaou/wivrn-guide/README.md

 If you use a different audio device like a separate headset, just select those audio devices instead.

+If selecting the audio device doesn't seem to "save" your prefered outputs, you can install "pavucontrol" from Bazaar.
+Use that application to setup your default audio devices before, during, and after headset connection, then your system should "remember" your default devices going forward.

 ## Testing a game

-At this point, it is a good idea to just launch a VR game and see how the it runs before playing with mods.
-You will have to manually run the game from Steam on you monitor the first time.
+At this point, it is a good idea to just launch a VR game and see how the it runs before playing with mods or tweaks.
+You can either run the game from Steam on you monitor or use the following .

 If the game starts on your desktop but doesn’t connect to the headset, try fully re-booting WiVRn and Steam.
 Sometimes it also takes a full reboot of the headset and computer to make things work.